ESO Conference: H0 "Assessing Uncertainties in Hubble’s Constant Across the Universe"

 Online, 22 - 26 June 2020, daily 12:50 UTC - 15:10 UTC

-Our conference will take place via the internet from 22 - 26 June 2020.
+This conference took place via the internet from 22 - 26 June 2020.
 Information concerning the technical setup is provided via the online conference information tab on the right and a YouTube video explaining the setup is now available.
-Please also check out the meeting schedule where the YouTube live stream will play during the conference.
+Please also check out the meeting schedule where you will also find links to the recorded YouTube live streams.

 Assessing Uncertainties in Hubble’s Constant Across the Universe